colyseus/colyseus/README.md

 - unlock() - *Unlock the room to new clients.*
 - broadcast( data ) - *Send data to all connected clients.*
 - disconnect() - *Disconnect all clients then dispose.*

+# Contributing

+We encourage you to contribute to Colyseus!
+Please check out the [Contributing guide](.github/CONTRIBUTING.md) for guidelines about how to proceed.
+Join us!

+Everyone interacting in Colyseus and its sub-projects' codebases, issue trackers and chat rooms is expected to follow the [code of conduct](CODE_OF_CONDUCT.md).

 ## Backers
 Support us with a monthly donation and help us continue our activities. [[Become a backer](https://opencollective.com/colyseus#backer)]